By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Mindfulness teaches the practice of paying attention to how we feel inside.
 As we come to recognize how we are feeling it becomes easier to recognize feelings in others.
 This is sometimes called the “expert” effect.
 If you are an expert on antiques you will spot them and probably will notice the cheap reproductions also.
 If you are not an antique expert you will see things you like or don’t like but lots of stuff will go unnoticed in the piles of other stuff.
 Same thing with feelings and empathy.

 Seeing people express love will teach you the pattern of love.
 But if the people you live with don’t show love or show it inconsistently then you may be unable to recognize the pattern and to replicate it.
-This does not mean that people whose early caregiver did not love them as much as they wanted will be unable to love.
+This does not mean that people whose early caregivers did not love them as much as they wanted will be unable to love.
 What it does mean is that it may be harder to recognize and express love in later life.

-Lots of people in recovery, from drugs, alcohol, mental illness or dysfunctional caregivers report they have difficulty with trust issues.
+Lots of people in recovery, from drugs, alcohol, mental illness, or dysfunctional caregivers report they have difficulty with trust issues.
 Most came from situations where it was not safe to trust on a regular basis so they never learned the pattern.
 Some recovering people have spent so much time being deceitful to cover up and continue their addiction they no longer recognize the truth when they hear it.
 Their mirror circuits have not had trust images to reflect back and incorporate into their catalog of patterns.

-So how will mindfulness techniques help someone who has trust issues, attachment problems or dysfunctional behaviors?
+So how will mindfulness techniques help someone who has trust issues, attachment problems, or dysfunctional behaviors?
 How might these approaches help counselors in helping clients?

 By becoming aware of our inner feelings and thoughts we can begin to dispute dysfunctional beliefs.
 We can learn new more functional patterns of meaning in life.
 We can recognize our feelings of anger, mistrust, and fear and test these feelings to see if they have a basis in reality.
 And we can learn from recognizing our own feelings to have empathy for others.